Lordzyblaze/AirBnB_clone/web_static/README.md

 ## Description

 This project is the second step towards building a full web application of the AirBnB clone.
 In this step we are building a static web page.
 HTML will constitute the structure of the page while CSS executes the styling of the page.

-## Tasks Executed:
+The below task will be executed:

 ## 0. Inline styling